 Levels of service

-Levels of service are one way in which the council can determine whether or not it is meeting customer expectations and it's statutory obligations in the delivery of its highways asset management service.
+Levels of service are one way in which the council can determine if it is meeting customer expectations and its statutory obligations in the delivery of its highways asset management service.
 They enable the council to

 - Ensure that operational activities actively support the achievement of the council's strategic goals